MichaelAyles/ScopeDoom/BLOG.md

 ### 3. Memory Depth Trade-offs

 More memory depth = more points captured = smoother curves.
 But also slower refresh because there's more data to process.
-At 7k points I get reasonable fidelity; at 14M points the scope would take ages to update.
+At 7k points I get reasonable fidelity; at 70k, 700k, 7M+ etc points the scope would take ages to update.

 ### 4. No Z-Axis Blanking